-The director of digital asset management builds and governs asset management teams and programs.
+The director of digital asset management builds and governs digital transformation managed services teams and programs.
 They create strategies to stay ahead of the competition and monitor a product’s key performance indicators.

 The director is responsible for the digital/media assets in an organization.
 While they oversee the company’s digital assets, they could also be in charge of other clients’ asset portfolios.

 This article tells you all you need to know about being a director of digital asset management.